jams032/SpaceX-API-RxSwift_MVVM/README.md

 I will definitely do some refractoring like:
 - create API manager
-- improve some point DetailsViewModel as some Launch has no data, so loading data/sending param is not good.
+- improve some point DetailsViewModel as some Launch has no data, so loading data/sending param is not in good right format.
 - will perforom related Unit test too.

 I did not work too much on RXSwift, normally i'm used with native(swift) developement.
 I will cover all these within a month.
 Already i've started.